Navatej-reddy/Microservices/README.md

 # Microservices
-it contains all the microservices
+it contains all the microservices of Hotel Management system